Grzesiek0301/NoteApp/README.md

-My first project in Angular
+My first project in Angular.